TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 18/1 Samuel 18.23.md

 ---

-And Saul's servants spake those words in the ears of David.
-And David said, Seemeth it to you a light thing to be the king's son-in-law, seeing that I am a poor man, and lightly esteemed?
+Saul's servants spoke those words in the ears of David.
+David said, "Does it seems to you a light thing to be the king's son-in-law, since I am a poor man, and lightly esteemed?"